dennism501/graphy-react-interview/README.md

 * I would love to get this in front of a user so confirm the UX of editing/deleting/usage.
 * I would test more with graphs and "real world" use cases.
 * I would definitely add more tests, and very likely try and componentise the annotations component in a more re-usable way.
+* Improve how long texts gets handled inside the annotations
+* Would add rich text editing (ability to write in Markdown, and it becomes nice looking)

 ### Local setup